-- D. Case Management - 1.
-Case management services are defined as a service that assist a beneficiary to access needed medical, educational, social, prevocational, vocational, rehabilitative, or other community services. - 2.
-Contractor agrees to provide case management services focusing on coordination of SUD care, integration around primary care especially for beneficiaries with a chronic substance use disorder, and interaction with the criminal justice system, if needed. - 3.
-Case management services may be provided by a LPHA or a certified counselor. - 4.
-Case management services may be provided face-to-face, by telephone, or by telephealth with the beneficiary and may be provided anywhere in the community. - E. Physician Consultation Services - Physician Consultation Services include DMC physicians' consulting with addiction medicine physicians, addiction psychiatrists or clinical pharmacists.
+- 1. Physician Consultation Services include DMC physicians' consulting with addiction medicine physicians, addiction psychiatrists or clinical pharmacists.
 Physician consultation services are designed to assist DMC physicians by allowing them to seek expert advice when developing treatment plans for specific DMC-ODS beneficiaries.
 Physician consultation services may address medication selection, dosing, side effect management, adherence, drug-drug interactions, or level of care considerations. - 2.
 Contractor agrees that it may contract with one or more physicians or pharmacists in order to provide consultation services. - 3.
-Contractor agrees to only allow DMC providers to bill for physician consultation services. - F. Recovery Services - 1.
-Recovery Services shall include: - a) Outpatient counseling services in the form of individual or group counseling to stabilize the beneficiary and then reassess if the beneficiary needs further care. - b) Recovery Monitoring: Recovery coaching, monitoring via telephone and internet. - c) Substance Abuse Assistance: Peer-to-peer services and relapse prevention. - d) Education and Job Skills: Linkages to life skills, employment services, job training, and education services. - e) Family Support: Linkages to childcare, parent education, child development support services, family/marriage education. - f) Support Groups: Linkages to self-help and support, spiritual and faith-based support.
+Contractor agrees to only allow DMC providers to bill for physician consultation services.

+F. Recovery Services

+- 1. Recovery Services shall include: - Outpatient counseling services in the form of individual or group counseling to stabilize the beneficiary and then reassess if the beneficiary needs further care. - b) Recovery Monitoring: Recovery coaching, monitoring via telephone and internet. - c) Substance Abuse Assistance: Peer-to-peer services and relapse prevention. - d) Education and Job Skills: Linkages to life skills, employment services, job training, and education services. - e) Family Support: Linkages to childcare, parent education, child development support services, family/marriage education. - f) Support Groups: Linkages to self-help and support, spiritual and faith-based support.

-- g) Ancillary Services: Linkages to housing assistance, transportation, case management, individual services coordination. - 2.
-Contractor agrees to utilize recovery services when the beneficiary is triggered, when the beneficiary has relapsed, or simply as a preventative measure to prevent relapse.
+- g) Ancillary Services: Linkages to housing assistance, transportation, case management, individual services coordination. - Contractor agrees to utilize recovery services when the beneficiary is triggered, when the beneficiary has relapsed, or simply as a preventative measure to prevent relapse.
 As part of the assessment and treatment needs of Dimension 6, Recovery Environment of the ASAM Criteria and during the transfer/transition planning process, Contractor shall provide beneficiaries with recovery services. - 3.
-Additionally, Contractor shall: - a) Provide recovery services to beneficiaries as medically necessary. - b) Provide beneficiaries with access to recovery services after completing their course of treatment. - c) Provide recovery services either face-to-face, by telephone, or by telehealth, and in any appropriate setting in the community with the beneficiary. - G. Withdrawal Management - 1.
-Contractor agrees to provide a minimum one of the five levels of withdrawal management (WM) services according to the ASAM Criteria, when determined by a Medical Director or LPHA as medically necessary, and in accordance with the beneficiary's individualized treatment plan. - Contractor agrees to ensure that all beneficiaries that are receiving both residential services and WM services are monitored during the detoxification process. - 3.
-Contractor agrees to provide medically necessary habilitative and rehabilitative services in accordance with an individualized treatment plan prescribed by a licensed physician or licensed prescriber. - H. Opioid (Narcotic) Treatment Program Services (NTP) - 1.
-Pursuant to W&I Code, Section 14124.22, a Narcotic Treatment Program provider who is also enrolled as a Medi-Cal provider may provide medically necessary treatment of concurrent health conditions to Medi-Cal beneficiaries who are not enrolled in managed care plans as long as those services are within the scope of the provider's practice.
+Additionally, Contractor shall: - a) Provide recovery services to beneficiaries as medically necessary. - b) Provide beneficiaries with access to recovery services after completing their course of treatment. - c) Provide recovery services either face-to-face, by telephone, or by telehealth, and in any appropriate setting in the community with the beneficiary.

+G. Withdrawal Management

+- 1. Contractor agrees to provide a minimum one of the five levels of withdrawal management (WM) services according to the ASAM Criteria, when determined by a Medical Director or LPHA as medically necessary, and in accordance with the beneficiary's individualized treatment plan. - 2.
+Contractor agrees to ensure that all beneficiaries that are receiving both residential services and WM services are monitored during the detoxification process. - Contractor agrees to provide medically necessary habilitative and rehabilitative services in accordance with an individualized treatment plan prescribed by a licensed physician or licensed prescriber.

+H. Opioid (Narcotic) Treatment Program Services (NTP)

+- 1. Pursuant to W&I Code, Section 14124.22, a Narcotic Treatment Program provider who is also enrolled as a Medi-Cal provider may provide medically necessary treatment of concurrent health conditions to Medi-Cal beneficiaries who are not enrolled in managed care plans as long as those services are within the scope of the provider's practice.
 Narcotic treatment providers shall refer all Medi-Cal beneficiaries that are enrolled in managed care plans to their respective managed care plan to receive medically necessary medical treatment of their concurrent health conditions. - 2.
 The diagnosis and treatment of concurrent health conditions of Medi- Cal beneficiaries that are not enrolled in managed care plans by a Narcotic Treatment Program provider may be provided within the Medi- Cal coverage limits.
 When the services are not part of the SUD treatment reimbursed pursuant to W&I Code, Section 14021.51, the services rendered shall be reimbursed in accordance with the Medi-Cal program.
 Services reimbursable under this section shall include all of the following: